image bio

 More and more women are getting pregnant in their late thirties and early forties.
 It can often take longer to conceive, and these women may hit a few speed bumps along the way.
 That being said, the fastest growing group of American women having babies are those over 40.

 Over a woman’s lifetime, the total number of eggs and the quality of those eggs decrease; the decrease is more rapid starting in the mid-thirties and concludes with menopause, the permanent end of female fertility.
 This is where the term “advanced maternal age” is used to acknowledge that the decreased quality increases the chance of genetic defects or chromosomal abnormalities, miscarriage, and pregnancies occurring outside of the uterus (ectopic pregnancy).
-Advanced age in women can also raise the risk profile of the pregnancy.
+[5] Advanced age in women can also raise the risk profile of the pregnancy.
+Prenatal care is especially important for older women and women with chronic health issues.

 Chronic conditions like diabetes, high blood pressure, or thyroid disease can impact fertility and pregnancy.
 This means that prenatal care is especially important for older women and women with chronic health issues.
 It’s also very important to look at your complete medical history.
 Women who have had ovarian surgery, chemotherapy, radiation therapy, endometriosis, and pelvic infections are more likely to experience premature decreases in fertility.
+[1, 5-6]

 Of course, men aren’t impervious to the effects of aging, either.
 As a man grows older, his testosterone levels decrease, and he produces less sperm, which can sometimes make it tougher (but by all means, not impossible) to conceive.

 In order to increase your chances of getting pregnant you can track when you ovulate by using ovulation tests, tracking cervical mucus (aka vaginal discharge), and/or taking your basal body temperature.
 This can help you find your “fertile window,” the six days leading up to and including ovulation.
 So what’s the magic behind this fertile window?
 It represents the time frame during which you’re likeliest to get pregnant.
 Having sex daily or every other day, especially in the couple of days preceding ovulation, boosts your chances of conceiving.
-Check out our free ovulation tracker PDF to get started.
+[7] Check out our free ovulation tracker to get started.

-Google is an amazing resource to help answer burning questions about fertility. but it’s really important to be able to sift through the evidence-based and not-so-evidence based information out there.
+Google is an amazing resource to help answer burning questions about fertility. but it’s really important to be able to sift through the evidence-based and not-so-evidence-based information out there.
 There’s lots of misinformation surrounding conception and fertility on the internet.
 We’re here to draw a firm line between science and speculation and bust some fertility myths!

-• Plan B and infertility: Plan B does not make you infertile!
+Plan B does not make you infertile!
 Once you get your period after taking this pill, your cycle is reset, and those Plan B hormones are filtered out of your system pretty efficiently.
+[8]

 It’s helpful to be aware of health conditions that can make it tougher to get pregnant.
 These include endometriosis and polycystic ovary syndrome (PCOS), which are two of the most common endocrine disorders in women.